QU1117/clojure-patient-crud/README.md

 to launch a dev server for frontend.
 Then you can check it out at localhost:8081.

 You can also apply k8s.yml manifest if you have local k8s cluster.
 Just don't forget to port forward ports 4000, 8081 and 5432.
 There's also Dockerfiles for backend and frontend in /docker dir.
-Do whatever you heart desires with them.